Crystalline color superconductors: Astrophysics

-As reported in Section \ref{sec:shear} the crystalline color superconducting phase is extremely rigid, with a shear modulus larger than the one of standard neutron crust by at least a factor 20.
-The existence of such a rigid core within neutron stars may have a variety of observable consequences.
-If some agency (for example magnetic fields not aligned with the rotation axis) could maintain the rigid core in a shape that has a nonzero quadrupole moment, gravity waves would be emitted by a spinning CSO.
-The size of the distortion can be measured by the equatorial ellipticity \be \epsilon =\frac{I_{xx} - I_{yy}}{I_{zz}} \,, \ee which is defined in terms of the star principal moments of inertia.
+As reported in Section \ref{sec:shear} the CCSC phase is extremely rigid, with a shear modulus larger than the one of standard neutron star crust by at least a factor 20.
+The existence of such a rigid core within compact stars may have a variety of observable consequences.
+A large deformation of the core, initially produced for example by magnetic fields not aligned with the rotation axis, can be sustained by the rigid structure provided by the crystalline condensate.
+If the deformation of the core is in a shape that has a nonzero quadrupole moment and if this axis-asymmetric mass distribution is not compensated by the overlying nuclear envelope, the spinning CSO would efficiently emit gravitational waves \cite{Lin:2007rz, Haskell:2007zz}.
+The size of the distortion of the mass distribution can be measured by the equatorial ellipticity \be \epsilon =\frac{I_{xx} - I_{yy}}{I_{zz}} \,, \ee which is defined in terms of the star principal moments of inertia.
 Standard neutron stars are expected to have maximum ellipticity of the order of $\epsilon_{\rm max} \approx 10^{-6} $, meaning that this is the largest deformation sustainable by the crust before breaking.
 For the three-flavor crystalline phases considered in Section \ref{sec:shear}, deformed to the maximum extent allowed by the shear modulus, the maximum equatorial ellipticity sustainable could be as large as $\epsilon_{\rm max} \approx10^{-2}$ \cite{Lin:2007rz, Haskell:2007zz}.
-Different models of exotic stars composed of quark-clusters have a magnitude of the maximum ellipticity which is smaller than the CCSC phase by two orders of magnitude \cite{Owen:2005fn}.
+Different models of exotic stars composed of quark-clusters \cite{Xu:2003xe} have a magnitude of the maximum ellipticity which is smaller than the CCSC phase by two orders of magnitude \cite{Owen:2005fn}.